 12) Tell Someone “Thank You”

 “Thank you” is one of the most powerful word combinations.
-Use them often but use them genuinely.
+Use it often but use it genuinely.
 The result is a sense of overwhelming gratitude.

 Happiness expert Daniel Gilbert prophetically stated in an interview ”We are happy when we have family, we are happy when we have friends and almost all the other things we think make us happy are actually just ways of getting more family and friends.”